 - Dealing with sensitive and complex information with customers

 - Delivering benefit advice, money/budgeting support and promoting financial inclusion

 - Dealing with difficult situations

-- 5 GCSEs (at least grade C) or equivalent including Maths and English or relevant experience
+- 5 GCSEs A-C or 9-4 including Maths and English or relevant experience

 - The state benefit systems and Welfare Reform